 What is the next step once the applications deadline is due?

-The vacancy notice will be open for eight weeks, starting from 31 March until 28 May 2021.
+The vacancy notice will be open for 11 weeks, starting from 31 March until 18 June 2021.
+The initial deadline of 28 May was extended by three weeks on 20 May due to the addition of Lithuania to ESA's Associated Members.
 Only the applications sent through the ESA careers website will be considered.

 What is the process for selection?

 The selection process consists of six selection stages, expected to last from the closure of the vacancy notice on 18 June 2021 to the worldwide announcement of the selected astronauts around October 2022.

 Below is a short summary of each selection stage.
 If you are invited to one of the test phases or interview rounds, you will receive additional information for that particular selection stage together with your invitation.

 - Receiving applications: all applicants must submit an online application through the ESA careers website before the closure of the vacancy.